nehalgala7/Nodejs-concepts/Variables_Datatypes_Typeconversions.md

 You'll be writing a program to find the largest and the smallest number from a list once we have covered all the topics under the section - Basic Javascript.

-For now, we expect that you'd be able to declare a variable and initialize it with one of the basic data type.
+For now, after this concept you'd be able to declare a variable and initialize it with one of the basic data type.

 ## Learning Outcome